yakshaving-art/hurrdurr/README.md

 Queries are simple on purporse and follow strict rules.

 1. You can't query a group that contains a query.
 This will result in a runtime error.
-1. You can query for `everyone local`, this will return the list of all the members identified in the whole configuration file.
-1. You can query for `everyone remote`, this will return the list of all the members that exist in the remote instance.
+1. You can query for `all active regular users`, this will return the list of all the members that are not blocked or admins that exist in the remote instance.
 1. You can query for a level in a group, for example: `owners in infrastructure` would return `werewolve_1, bohf_1`
 1. You can query for `everyone` in a group, for example: `everyone in backend` would return `ninja_dev, samurai, ronin`
 1. You can use more than one query to assign to a level.